-Capital District Regional Planning Commission Announces Speaker Series at University Club
+Capital District Regional Planning Commission Presents Monthly Speaker Series at University Club, Albany

 The Capital District Regional Planning Commission (CDRPC) is launching a speaker series, CDRPC@50, to commemorate its 50th anniversary in 2017, co-presented by the University Club of Albany Foundation.